-A strike off, also known as a dissolution, occurs when a company's legal existence is removed from the Companies House register.
+A compulsory strike off, also known as a dissolution, occurs when a company's legal existence is removed from the Companies House register.

 What are my options following a request to strike off?